Are you tired of your Skullcandy earbuds not charging?

 3) Malfunctioning charging port: The charging port on your earbuds may also be damaged and unable to receive any power.

-4) Software issues: Sometimes software glitches can prevent your Skullcandy earbuds from charging properly.
+4) Software issues: Sometimes, glitches can prevent your Skullcandy earbuds from charging correctly.

 5) Water damage: If you accidentally expose your earbuds to water or moisture, it could cause electrical shorts and affect their ability to charge.